Marine habitat: Seagrass meadows

 Seagrasses are flowering plants from one of four plant families which grow in marine environments.
 They are called seagrasses because the leaves are long and narrow and are very often green, and because the plants often grow in large meadows which look like grassland.
 Since seagrasses photosynthesize and are submerged, they must grow submerged in the photic zone, where there is enough sunlight.
 For this reason, most occur in shallow and sheltered coastal waters anchored in sand or mud bottoms.

 Seagrasses form extensive beds or meadows, which can be either monospecific (made up of one species) or multispecific (where more than one species co-exist).
 Seagrass beds make highly diverse and productive ecosystems.
 They are home to phyla such as juvenile and adult fish, epiphytic and free-living macroalgae and microalgae, mollusks, bristle worms, and nematodes.
 Few species were originally considered to feed directly on seagrass leaves (partly because of their low nutritional content), but scientific reviews and improved working methods have shown that seagrass herbivory is a highly important link in the food chain, with hundreds of species feeding on seagrasses worldwide, including green turtles, dugongs, manatees, fish, geese, swans, sea urchins and crabs.

 Seagrasses are ecosystem engineers in the sense that they partly create their own habitat.
 The leaves slow down water-currents increasing sedimentation, and the seagrass roots and rhizomes stabilize the seabed.
 Their importance to associated species is mainly due to provision of shelter (through their three-dimensional structure in the water column), and due to their extraordinarily high rate of primary production.
 As a result, seagrasses provide coastal zones with ecosystem services, such as fishing grounds, wave protection, oxygen production and protection against coastal erosion.
 Seagrass meadows account for 15% of the ocean's total carbon storage.

 Reefs

 A reef is a ridge or shoal of rock, coral or similar relatively stable material, lying beneath the surface of a natural body of water.
 Many reefs result from natural, abiotic processes but there are also reefs such as the coral reefs of tropical waters formed by biotic processes dominated by corals and coralline algae.
 Artificial reefs such as shipwrecks and other anthropogenic underwater structures may occur intentionally or as the result of an accident, and sometimes have a designed role in enhancing the physical complexity of featureless sand bottoms, thereby attracting a more diverse assemblage of organisms.
 Reefs are often quite near to the surface, but not all definitions require this.
 Fringing reefs, the most common type of reef, are found close to shorelines and surrounding islands.

 Rocky reefs

+Rocky reefs are underwater outcrops of rock projecting above the adjacent unconsolidated surface with varying relief.
+They can be found in depth ranges from intertidal to deep water and provide a substrate for a large range of sessile benthic organisms, and shelter for a large range of mobile organisms.